 As wage and hour attorneys, we are closely monitoring any changes to federal and state labor laws, and their impact on our clients.

-For more information or if you have any questions concerning your wages or overtime, please contact our experienced Atlanta wage and hour lawyers at Buckley Beal, LLP for an immediate consultation.
+For more information or if you have any questions concerning your wages or overtime, please contact our experienced Atlanta wage and hour lawyers at Buckley Beal LLP for an immediate case evaluation.